D-McAdams/CedarlandBlog/blog/src/introduction.md

                 I'm Darin McAdams, Sr. Principal Engineer in Amazon Web Services and member of the team that originally built Cedar.
 		</p>
 		<p>
-		This is my personal blog covering topics such as the language design, usage patterns, community activity, and various other curiosities.
+		This is my personal blog covering topics such as the Cedar language design, usage patterns, community activity, and various other curiosities.
 All opinions are my own.
                 </p>
             </td>
         </tr>